 Palm trees are the enduring symbol of everything tropical, and there is a selection of palms that are easy to grow indoors.
 You can enjoy them in your entryway or the corner of a sunny room and be taken back to your tropical vacation.
-You're in good company—Queen Victoria ensured kentia palms we used in her many residences.Continue to 9 of 12 below.
+You are in good company, too—Queen Victoria made sure that kentia palms were used in her many residences.Continue to 9 of 12 below.

 09 of 12

-Peace lilies are lovely, especially when they're massed and in bloom.
-They aren't as hard to grow and maintain as they look and the blooms last for months.
-Even if they are a bit of a challenge to overwinter, it's still well worth the effort.
+Peace lilies are lovely, especially when massed and in bloom.
+This plant is not as hard to grow and maintain as they look, and the blooms last for months.
+Even if they are a bit of a challenge to overwinter, it is still well worth the effort.

 10 of 12

-For indoor use, there are climbing varieties and the self-heading (non-climbing) types of Philodendrons.
+For indoor use, there are climbing varieties and the self-heading (non-climbing) types of philodendrons.
 Newer hybrids have been bred that mix the vigor and ease of the climbing varieties with the convenience of the self-heading varieties.
-It's easier than ever to grow them.
+It is easier than ever to grow them.

 11 of 12